RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/python__variable_8hpp.md

       #ifdef HAVE_PYBIND11

-        pybind11::dict _dict;
+        /// Wrapper for the Python dictionary of internal module variables pybind11::dict _dict;

-        str _symbol;
+        /// Name of the variable inside the Python module str _symbol;

-        bool handle_works;
+        /// Indication of whether or not the function has been successfully loaded bool handle_works;

       #endif

     public:

+      /// Constructor
       #ifndef HAVE_PYBIND11
         python_variable(const str&, const str&, const str&) {}
       #else